 Committees are the workhorses of our council, where councillors, staff, advisors and you work together to identify the best course of action and make it happen.

-The Mayor hosts five ceremonies per year to award new New Zealanders with citizenship.
+The Porirua Mayor hosts up to five ceremonies per year (Covid-dependent) to award new New Zealanders with citizenship.